scasBot/texting-service/README.md

 To run the app locally, first clone this repository and `cd` into its directory.
 Then:

-1. Create a new virtual environment:
+1. Create a new virtual environment with Python 2.7:
     - If using vanilla [virtualenv](https://virtualenv.pypa.io/en/latest/):

         ```bash